greg-raven/Uncommon-Sense/_posts/2013-04-16-the-meaning-of-general-welfare.md

 ---
-title: 'The meaning of 'general welfare''
+title: "The meaning of 'general welfare'"
 layout: post
 categories:
 - taxation